 Some boards might have similar content and it makes more sense to move pins to one board.
-Follow the same protocol and add a proper title, description and category.
+Follow the same protocol and add a proper title, description, and category.

 If you have any group boards, evaluate them too.
 Are they relevant to your business and audience?
 Even more so, are they even effective?
 If a group board is not active, there’s no point.
 Remove yourself from group boards that no longer serve your interests as a Pinterest business user.

 Once your boards have been evaluated, it’s time to reorder them.
-Boards can be sorted by alphabet, date last pinned to or custom order.
+Boards can be sorted by alphabet, date last pinned to, or custom order.

 The general rule is to have your most important boards at the top.
-Your brand board should always be first and your most important boards right after it.
+Your brand board should always be first and your most important board right after it.
 Always prioritize your own boards before group boards – group boards should be at the bottom.

 Board covers can make your profile look more cohesive but they’re not absolutely necessary.
 Designing and setup can take a while and I’m sure there are a lot more important things on your to-do list.
 That’s also why I don’t include board covers in my management packages by default – they’re not crucial.

-However, I will say that since Pinterest is very visual, using board covers makes your brand more cohesive, adds a special touch and helps you stand out.
+However, I will say that since Pinterest is very visual, using board covers makes your brand more cohesive, adds a special touch, and helps you stand out.